nutrition

 Animal-based foods often have the highest concentrations of zinc.
 Red meat, fish, oysters, and crab are all high in zinc.
 However, vegetarians and those looking for plant-based sources of zinc can still find zinc in fortified foods, such as cereal, legumes and seeds (pumpkin seeds are particularly a good source of zinc), cremini mushrooms, and tofu.
 Because plant-based diets can be high in phytates that can disrupt zinc absorption, vegetarians and vegans are encouraged to add a zinc supplement.

 When choosing a supplement, it’s important to select one that is chelated, because that can help with absorption.
-Care/of’s Zinc supplement Immunity Z is highly absorbable because its zinc is attached to a chelating agent, an amino acid in the form of bisglycinate.
+Care/of’s Zinc supplement is highly absorbable because its zinc is attached to a chelating agent, an amino acid in the form of bisglycinate.
 This can be especially helpful for those with digestive issues who may have trouble with absorption.
 Care/of’s zinc supplement, which is both vegetarian and vegan, also contains copper to help prevent an imbalance.
 It’s best to always take a zinc supplement with a meal.

 For men, particularly those who are vegetarian or vegan, zinc deficiency can be common.
 Zinc cannot be made by the body, and it plays a crucial role in supporting the immune and digestive systems, maintaining male fertility, and helping prevent age-related vision changes.
 This is why it’s important to make sure you consume 11 mg of zinc, the recommended dietary allowance of zinc each day.
 Taking too much zinc isn’t helpful and can lead to digestive issues.
 When taking zinc supplements, do not exceed 40 mg a day and make sure to always supplement with copper, as well, to prevent mineral imbalance.